aegis-iisc/aegis-iisc.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+ <font color='red'>Incoming assistant professor in the Computer Science department at IIT Hyderabad.  </font>

 I am a Postdoctoral Researcher at Purdue University working with wonderful [Prof Suresh Jagannathan](https://www.cs.purdue.edu/homes/suresh/).
 Before this, I worked for a year on Program Analysis for JS with [Prof Frank Tip](http://www.franktip.org/).
 I did my PhD dissertation on _verifying behavioral properties of complex programs_ at [Indian Institute of Science, India](https://www.csa.iisc.ac.in/) under [Prof. Y. N. Srikant](https://drona.csa.iisc.ac.in/~srikant/).